 The story with fiber-polymer composites and sandwich structures has been similar.
 Again, fracture mechanics was by the mid 1990s still perceived as inapplicable.
 It was not used in practice, and was not addressed in textbooks.
 The size effect was generally either disregarded or regarded as strictly statistical.
-But the Navy became interested in using these composites and sandwich structures to build large ships, and Yapa Rajapakse at ONR was sceptical of the status quo and very sympathetic to funding a program to get a better grasp of fracture scaling.
-My colleague and friend Isaac Daniel was a sceptic, too, and so we teamed up.
-Together with our capable assistants, we again found the size effect in large specimens of fiber composites to be deterministic (energetic), both for failures at crack initiation and those after large crack growth, and in both tension and compression (particularly, in kink-band microbuckling).
-For sandwich shells, similar conclusions are emerging.
+But the Navy became interested in using these composites and sandwich structures to build large ships, and Yapa Rajapakse at ONR was skeptical of the status quo and very sympathetic to funding a program to get a better grasp of fracture scaling.
+My colleague and friend Isaac Daniel was a skeptic, too, and so we teamed up.
+Together with our capable assistants Li, Kim, Zhou, we again found the size effect in large specimens of fiber composites to be deterministic (energetic), both for failures at crack initiation and those after large crack growth, and in both tension and compression (particularly, in kink-band microbuckling).
+For sandwich shells with foam cores, similar conclusions are emerging.
+The objective is now to deduce conclusions for large load-bearing aircraft panel, e.g., for the fuselage, which is the subject of my current joint grant with Isaac from FAA.
 Of course, difficult challenges still exist, posed for example by anisotropy, delamination and micromechanics of fiber slip and breakage.